 In retrospect, I feel fortunate to have had the opportunity to learn about this remarkable approach and make it part of my life’s work.
 Clinically, I can’t think of a better way to intervene when children are referred for therapy.

 © Copyright 2012 GoodTherapy.org.
 All rights reserved.
-Permission to publish granted by Barry G. Ginsberg, PhD, therapist in Doylestown, Pennsylvania
+Permission to publish granted by Barry G. Ginsberg, PhD, Director of The Center of Relationship Enhancement (CORE)

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.